Four ways to use emotional intelligence to get on track

 As a coach, the ways in which people communicate with each other has always interested me.
 Lately, I’ve been teaching and talking about Emotional Intelligence, the skillful handling of our own emotions and the emotions of other people.
 Living through the days of a pandemic has challenged me to go deep in my understanding of EI, and apply my awareness of how it shows up in my business and my life.

 Last week, I had a one-hour business conversation over Zoom.
-As so often happens these days, the discussion opened with small talk about health, COVID-19 and its effects on life and business.
+As so often happens these days, the discussion opened with small talk about health, life and business.
 Suddenly, we were off course, lost in a political and philosophical discussion of how to manage the disease, one in which we held radically differing opinions.

 Hot anger rose in my chest as we spoke and I became more and more entrenched in my rightness, thinking less and less of the intelligence and competence of the person on the other side of the argument.
 After about 15 minutes, I noticed that we had strayed far from our agenda, our billions of neurons firing in opposite directions.
 At that moment, I wanted to hang up, write off the other person as an ignoramus and go about my day with the unsettling feeling that as a nation and a people we face an intractable problem.

 But I remembered that at the start of the conversation the other person remarked, “I believe that we as human beings agree on 80% of things, and we fight about the 20%.”
 The truth of this statement was a lightning bolt of clarity.
 The way back was to get off that 20%.

 I said, “We have just spent 15 minutes engaged in a discussion that is far from the intent of this call.
 We don’t agree and neither of us is likely to sway the other.
 How can we use the time remaining to address the items on our agenda?”
 Like magic, the question dissolved the spell of self-righteousness cloaking each of us, and we proceeded to have a productive conversation.